Residents oppose site for homes due to flood risk

 Monday, 16 March 2020

-MORE than 60 people attended a public meeting in Charvil to debate housing developments.
+MORE than 60 people attended a public meeting to vent their frustration at plans to build 160 homes in Charvil.

-The village has been allocated 160 new homes in the draft local plan devised by Wokingham Borough Council, the planning authority.
+It was organised by Charvil Parish Council on March 3 to give residents the opportunity to raise concerns with Wokingham Borough Council’s draft local plan.

-The document suggests building 75 homes on land west of Park Lane and 85 on land east of Park View Drive North.
+It contains proposals for 75 homes on land west of Park Lane and 85 at land east of Park View Drive North.

-The meeting was organised by Charvil Parish Council to give residents the opportunity to raise any concerns during the public consultation process, which ends on Friday.

-They also raised concerns about the lack of infrastructure, the impact of more homes on traffic and the loss of green space.
+There are also concerns about the lack of infrastructure in the village, impact on traffic and loss of green space.

-John James, who lives in Park View Drive North, said: “Charvil is only a small village and this would be a massive extension.
+John James, who lives on Park View Drive North, said: “Charvil is only a small village and this would be a massive extension.

-“I wrote to the council recently and said that I was very concerned about the risk of flooding on the site near Park View Drive North.
+“I have been writing to Theresa May and she has said she will write to Wokingham Borough Council.
+I wrote to the council recently and said that I was very concerned with the risk of flooding on the site near Park View Drive North.

-“They have found over 200 sites in the borough which could be developed without the risk of flooding and yet they still want to go ahead with this site.
+“The have found over 200 sites in the borough which could be developed without the risk of flooding and yet they still want to go ahed with this site.

 “It’s so important that we look at the long-term picture to make sure we are planning for the future.
 I don’t think they are taking enough notice of climate change.”